github/docs/content/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks.md

 ## Approving workflow runs on a pull request from a public fork

-Maintainers with write access to a repository can use the following procedure to review and run workflows on pull requests from contributors that require approval.

 {% data reusables.repositories.sidebar-pr %}
 {% data reusables.repositories.choose-pr-review %}